daiolupo/principlesExample/README.md

 ### Principle 1: Purpose of collection of personal information

-#### How can we collect users personal information to provide our services?
+#### How can we collect users personal information to function?
-- [ ] Users will have the option of registering personal information in order for them to use our services.
+- [ ] Users will have the option of registering personal information.
 - [ ] Users will be able to